 "Coach Beamer is a guy who any player would love to play for.
 He is a true player's coach.
 He gives everyone an equal opportunity to showcase their talents.
 Coach Beamer gave me an opportunity to play and I wouldn't be where I am today if he was not a fair coach."

-who went on to play in a Super Bowl
+- John Burke, a former walk-on at Tech who went on to play in a Super Bowl

 Beamer always has put Virginia Tech first - ever since he starred as a defensive back for the Hokies in his undergraduate days in the late 1960s, and surely throughout his 15 years as head coach of the Hokies.
 He has given the Tech program a sense of stability enjoyed by just a hand full of other Division I-A schools.
 Only three other active Division I-A head coaches have been at their current school as long as Beamer.